-Get Westminster Abbey tickets and discover a 700-year-old building visited by over 1 million people every year!
+Get Westminster Abbey tickets and discover a 700-year-old building visited by over 1 million people every year.
 Located next to the Palace of Westminster in the heart of the Buckingham Palace neighbourhood of Central London, it is one of the UK’s most important religious buildings, having served as the site for 38 coronations and 16 royal weddings, most recently the wedding of Prince William and Kate Middleton in 2011. and the funeral of HRH Queen Elizabeth 11 in 2022.
 Westminster Abbey uses a mix of architectural styles and serves as an incredible example of Gothic architecture.
-Highlights include the memorial stones to President Roosevelt and Prime Minister Churchill, the Poet’s Corner, the Lady Chapel and the cloisters.
+Highlights include the memorial stones to President Roosevelt and Winston Churchill, Poet’s Corner, the Lady Chapel, and the Cloisters.

 What to see at Westminster Abbey